stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ## Final Words

-Golden testing provides us a practical way to store and test large outputs generated by our components.
-For example, testing an API that sends huge amounts of data or testing our HTML templates in front-end.
+Golden testing provides us with a practical way to store and test large outputs generated by our components.
+For example, testing an API that sends huge amounts of data or testing our HTML templates in the front-end.
 In Haskell, the `hspec-golden` testing tool, makes it easy to implement golden tests in a project.
-This tool provides a module capable of asserting the outputs from our SUT with our golden files as well as creating them in case they dont exist.
+This tool provides a module capable of asserting the outputs from our SUT with our golden files as well as creating them in case they don't exist.
 It is also useful when updating our tests.
 With its CLI, we can replace old golden files with the new output of our SUT.

-Using this tool, haskell developers will be able to start golden testing applications with very little effort.
+Using this tool, Haskell developers will be able to start using golden tests within applications with very little effort.